-Use this option to set or obtain the hop limit used for outgoing unicast IPv6 packets.
+Sets or obtains the hop limit used for outgoing unicast IPv6 packets.
 This is an IPv6 only socket option.

 For setsockopt(), set optval to a value in the range of 0-255, specifying the unicast hops.
 If optval is not specified or is set to 0, the default is 1 hop.
-If optval is set to a -1, the stack default hop will be used.
+If optval is set to a -1, the stack default hop is used.